LocomotiveHorns.info - Tyfon

 A-200-156-PA

 There were many earlier designations for Tyfon horns; I will try to cover some of the differences here.
 First, early Tyfon horns were either bronze or cast iron, not aluminum, and didn't include the "A" or "B" casting material designation.
 The pitch designation in hertz wasn't included either, and didn't come into play until about 1950.
 Instead, the letters "HH", "H", "M", "L", and "LL" would be placed in front of the diaphragm material letter, indicating extra high, high, medium, low, and extra low pitch, respectively.
 However, not each model of Tyfon used all these pitch designations.
 For instance, the A-75 and A-200 were offered in only three possible pitches.
 Also, I've been told that the A-125-LL was only available as a special order item.
-As an example of these designations, my father's A-125-LP is a bronze Tyfon air horn with a 125mm plastic diaphragm, tuned to the "low" pitch for A-125s, which is 247Hz, or B below middle C. These designations were common around the 1940s.
+As an example of these designations, my father's A-125-LP is a bronze Tyfon air horn with a 125mm plastic diaphragm, tuned to the "low" pitch for A-125s, which is 247Hz, or B below middle C. These designations were common throughout the 1940s.

 1930s-era